Helm configuration

 API quotas are in requests per 15 minutes.
 Notebook quotas are in CPU equivalents and GiB of memory.

-Therefore, the above example sets an API quota for the datalinker service of 1000 requests per 15 minutes, and a default quota for user notebooks of 2.0 CPU equivalents and 4.0GiB of memory.
+The above example sets an API quota for the datalinker service of 1000 requests per 15 minutes, and a default quota for user notebooks of 2.0 CPU equivalents and 4.0GiB of memory.
 Users who are members of the g_developers group get an additional 4.0GiB of memory for their notebooks.

 All group stanzas matching the group membership of a user are added to the default quota, and the results are reported as the quota for that user by the user information API.